neurophysics/DrumsAndBrains/README.md

 Additionally some plots are saved in the Results folder of that subject.

 ## Calculation of Spatial filters

 We are using spatial filters to obtain the best signal-to-noise ratio available.

 Two different types of spatial filters are to be used:

-1. Spatio-spectral decomposition (SSD): Filters are trained from the listening+silence period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
+1. Spatio-spectral decomposition (SSD): Filters are trained from the listening period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
-Algorithmically, this works by (1) Fourier transformation of the data (this is done in `prepareFFTSSD.py`)
+Algorithmically, this works by
+(1) isolating snare and woodblock frequency from the FFT and applying the inverse transform, then calculation of covariance matrices for every trial = 'target', (2) isolating range of 1-2 Hz, applying inverse transform and calculation of covariance matrices for every single trial 'contrast' (1+2 is done in `prepareFFTSSD.py`) and
-(3) Calculating the SSD as the generalized mean signal-to-noise ratio of the rhythm frequencies (and harmonics).
-The generalized mean with p=-100 is used to mainly maximize the minimum signal-to-noise ratio. (in `calcFFTSSD.py`)
+(3) calculating the SSD of stimulation frequencies vs. the neighboring frequencies (in `calcFFTSSD.py`).

-2. partial Source power comodulation (pSPoC) optimization.
-Filters are trained from the silence period to maximize the dependence between the power of neuronal oscillations and performance.
-Typically, a smaller number of SSD filters are used as pre-processing to safe-guard against overfitting.

-Note, that there is an important difference between methods 1+2.
-Methods 2 directly maximize the relation between oscillations and behaviour and thus might be prone to overfitting.
+2. GAMLSS

 ### Analysis *across subjects*
 Here, we chose an approach to train the spatial filters across subjects,